skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 -------------------------------------------

 Today's cloud infra has exploded in complexity.
-Organizations are forced to deal with a growing number of locations, pricing models, and hardware types:
+Organizations are forced to deal with a combinatorially large number of infra choices, across three dimensions:

 - **Locations**: 10s of regions and 100s of zones within a single cloud.
-Moreover, teams are increasingly multicloud (3+ hyperscalers, 10+ specialized clouds) and multi-cluster.
+Teams are also increasingly multicloud (3+ hyperscalers, 10+ specialized clouds) and multi-cluster.
+- **Hardware**: 500+ instance types per cloud; many new accelerators (e.g., GPUs, TPUs).
 - **Pricing models**: On-demand, reserved, and preemptible spot instances, each with different pricing and availability.
-- **Hardware**: 500+ instance types per cloud; many new accelerators (e.g., GPUs, TPUs).

-The search space of ``(locations, pricing models, hardware)`` is combinatorially large and dynamic, **even within one cloud**.
+The search space of ``(locations, hardware, pricing models)`` is combinatorially large and dynamic, **even within one cloud**.
 Seemingly simple tasks like "run jobs in any of my US regions/clusters with the lowest cost" or "run on either AWS or GCP" become highly costly:

-- Valuable engineering hours are invested to abstract away a myriad of cloud infra choices.
+- Valuable engineering hours are invested to mask the differences across infra choices.
 - Workloads are forced to run on suboptimal choices (to heuristically simplify the search space), wasting utilization, cost savings, and capacity.

 ..
 TODO: say something about 'abstracting away the infra choices while exploiting cost and capacity differences is hard.'